Training

 - Accident Investigation and Management Course.

-The Nassau County Police Marine Bureau also provides training for the United States Coast Guard.
-Many training programs are provided for Coast Guard regulars and reservists each year.
-This instruction may include: Impaired Boater - S.F.S.T. training; Federal Documentation Program training; State Vessel Registration training; Certified First Responder (E.M.S.) training; Accident Management and Investigation training and Water Safety, Survival and Rescue training.
-The Coast Guard has also been a good partner in providing our members search and rescue (S.A.R.) training, participating in joint helicopter hoist operations training, and training with MarineBureau patrol units on marine towing operations.
-In June of 1999, the Commandant of the United States Coast Guard recognized the Marine Unit and its members for its continued marine law enforcement activities, search and rescue support and the marine law enforcement training that it has provided to Coast Guard personnel.
-The Commandant awarded the Coast Guard Meritorious Team Commendation to the Commanding Officer and members of the Marine Unit.
+The Nassau County Police Marine Bureau also shares training opportunities with the United States Coast Guard.
+Many training programs may be offered for Coast Guard regulars and reservists each year.
+This instruction may include: Impaired Boater - S.F.S.T. training; Federal Documentation Familiarization training; State Vessel Registration training; Certified First Responder (E.M.S.) training; Accident Management and Investigation training and Water Safety, Survival and Rescue training.
+The Coast Guard has also been a good partner in providing our members search and rescue (S.A.R.) training, participating in joint helicopter hoist operations training, and joint training with Marine Bureau patrol units on marine towing and assistance operations.
+In June of 1999, the Commandant of the United States Coast Guard recognized the Marine Bureau and its members for its continued marine law enforcement activities, search and rescue support and the marine law enforcement training that it has provided to Coast Guard personnel.
+The Commandant awarded the Coast Guard Meritorious Team Commendation to the Commanding Officer and members of the Marine Bureau.
 (Military Ribbon Below)

 Police Officers assigned to the Marine Bureau have participated in Department of Homeland Security training delivered by Immigration and Customs Enforcement.
-Officers are thereafter cross-designated as United States Customs Officers.
+Officers have been thereafter cross-designated as United States Customs Officers.
 This designation is important for our officers particularly for border security and interdiction, and when working closely with the U.S. Coast Guard on joint patrol operations.
-The events of September 11, 2001 have reinforced the need for the Nassau County Police, the U.S. Coast Guard and other agencies to become more inter-operable
+The events of September 11, 2001 have reinforced the need for the Nassau County Police, the U.S. Coast Guard and other agencies to become more inter-operable, and to regularly engage in joint patrols and field operations to improve the security of Long Island waterways.

 U.S.C.G. and Nassau County Police marine and aviation units on Long Island's south shore.